apigear-io/apigear-docs/content/en/maker/tutorial.md

 }
 ```

 So great.
 Are we finished?
 The mindful reader already figured out that the operation parameters are missing.
-To try this we can add steps to the operations.
+To demonstrate this we will add steps parameters to the increment and decrement operations.

 We first update our API demo module (`demo.module.yaml`) adding parameters to the operations like this: